IQSS/dataverse-frontend/docs/reusable-components.md

 The component's `fetch` calls are subject to browser CORS rules.
 Two pitfalls worth knowing:

 - **`credentials: 'include'` and S3 redirects.** Dataverse's download API often returns a 302 to a presigned S3 URL when storage has `download-redirect=true`.
 Browsers carry the credentials mode through the redirect, and an S3 response with `Allow-Origin: *` plus a request that says "include credentials" is rejected by the browser.
 Use `credentials: 'same-origin'` so cookies travel only on same-origin Dataverse calls and are dropped on the cross-origin S3 hop.
+- **No `Authorization` header on presigned URLs.** A bearer-token embed sends `Authorization: Bearer …` to the Dataverse access endpoint, but the chunked zip download fetches Range parts 2..N from the presigned S3 URL that the first response redirected to.
+S3 rejects a request that carries both query-string signing and an `Authorization` header, and the header would also force a CORS preflight the bucket may not answer. `initForUrl` in `useStreamingZipDownload.ts` strips the header whenever the target origin differs from the original Dataverse URL; the tests around it exist to keep that behaviour from being "simplified" away.
+- **Re-presign on 403.** Presigned URLs expire, and a large file can outlive the one its first chunk was fetched with.
+When a later Range part gets a 403, the engine refetches the Dataverse access endpoint with `gbrecs=true` (so the download is not counted in the guestbook a second time), follows the new redirect, and continues from the fresh URL.
+Any other status propagates and pauses the zip through the normal retry/skip flow.
 - **Presigned-URL host signing.** S3 enforces that the request `Host` header matches what was signed.
 In docker-compose dev, Dataverse signs URLs against the docker-internal hostname (`localstack:4566`); the browser must reach the same hostname for the signature to verify.
 The standard fix is to add `127.0.0.1 localstack` to the developer's `/etc/hosts`.
 This is a property of presigned-URL networking, not a Dataverse bug.

 ## Adding a new reusable component